 This is a section you may not need, but it can quite useful.
-At the least it shows the communication channels are open both ways, and that you are listening.
+At the least, it shows the communication channels are open both ways, and that you are listening.
 Often, just knowing they’re being heard can help you diffuse a tense situation.

 When merited, add a short paragraph or a few bullet points to illustrate that you are using this situation to also improve your overall operations.
-It can demonstrate that your company saw a flaw in process, and is taking steps to improve things on an ongoing basis.
+It can demonstrate that your company saw a flaw in the process, and is taking steps to improve things on an ongoing basis.

 Lastly, state a reasonable, realistic timeline.
 If it’s going to take up to 24 hours, don’t tell the person it’ll be resolved in an hour.